front-end-foundations/6-Basilica/readme.md

 The line `makePopover(itContent);` passes the variable we want to display to the makePopover function.

-Let's use that by first catching it or passing it in to the function as a variable:
+Let's use that by first catching it or passing it into the function as a variable:

 ```js
 function makePopover(content) {